coderefinery/manuals/workshop-playbook.md

   - [ ] Every day: check support email (Freshdesk) for requests/questions
   - [ ] Send emails to local event organisers
     - [ ] Including the contact details of participants in the area for targeted emails.
+  - [ ] Send email to Stream learners and save to website
+  - [ ] Send email to Zoom learners and save to website
   - After the workshop:
     - [ ] port changes from workshop page to template page
     - [ ] on CR website move from "upcoming" to "past"